cardano-foundation/CIPs/CIP-0118/README-nested.md

 2. `subTxs` only non-empty in top-level tx

 Existing function that checks that required witness data is provided now also checks that such data is provided for the `corInputs`.
+Additionally, the supported language check requires that `PlutusV3` or earlier is only allowed in transactions that are top-level, and do not contain sub-transactions.

 TODO : deal with reference inputs correctly?